louishenrifranc/C-Style/Android/README.md

 	getApplicationContext().getContentResolver().query(uri, ...);
 	```
 # Part 2
+### Create a package name
+Here is a simple package name ```com.example.lh.pdfdisplayer```.
+Then, it can be retrieve in the android.defaultConfig part of the build.gradle.
 ### 2.1: Create a layout
 * Create a LinearLayout and add object.
 * Get the object with the ```findViewbyId(R.id.name_defined_xml)```